There are so many ways you can help make a difference in the lives of patients and families today.

 Canada currently has one of the highest rates of brain tumour incidents in the world 2.
 Between 1992 and 2008, 13,340 Canadians died from glioblastoma multiforme (GBM) alone 3.
 No new discoveries have been made for a decade.
 Research and innovation is needed now more than ever.

-Saturday, October 24, 2020 is the third annual Brain Cancer Awareness Day in Canada!
+Sunday, October 24, 2021 is the fourth annual Brain Cancer Awareness Day in Canada!
 On that day, we hope to make people aware of the devastation of this disease, but also letting everyone that there is HOPE!

 27 Canadians are diagnosed with a brain tumour every day.
 In addition to the 8 Canadians who will learn they have brain cancer every day.1 A further 19 Canadians will learn that they have a non-malignant brain tumour.4 Non-malignant brain tumours can be just as life-altering as malignant tumours.

 Hats for Hope, a nation-wide brain tumour awareness campaign, provides hope for those affected.
 Hope through support.
 Hope through research.
 Hope for a cure.